StileDevs/GrowServer/README.md

 ## Database

-Database that we currently use is SQLite, since its easier & light instead of using JSON.
+Database that we moved to PostgreSQL from previous database SQLite.
 And for the ORM we are using [Drizzle-ORM](https://orm.drizzle.team/)

 To view the database you can run this command below: